Azure/azure-sdk-tools/tools/test-proxy/documentation/asset-sync/README.md

 #### Reset

-Reset will reset the assets back to the Tag, from the AssetsRepo referenced by the targeted assets.json.
+Reset discards local changes to a targeted assets.json files and resets the local copy of the files back to the version targeted by the given assets.json Tag.
 Reset would be used if the assets were already restored, modified (maybe re-recorded while library development was done), and then needed to be reset back to their original files.
 If there are pending changes, the user will be prompted to overwrite.
 If there are no pending changes, then reset is no-op, otherwise, the following prompt will be displayed.
 `There are pending git changes, are you sure you want to reset?
+[Y|N]`

-[Y|N]` Selecting N will leave things as they are, selecting Y will restore the assets back to their original files referenced by the Tag, from the AssetsRepo referenced by the targeted assets.json file.
+- Selecting `N` will leave things as they are.
+- Selecting `Y` will discard pending changes and reset the locally cloned assets to the Tag within the targeted `assets.json`.

 ```bash
 > test-proxy reset --assets-json-path <assetsJsonPath>